Configuring High Volume Email for Payment

 Before you assign a billing policy to an HVE account, ensure that Microsoft 365 pay as you go billing is set up for your tenant.
 If you have this in place for an existing HVE account you can just click the Connect a policy link to the right of the account name.
 Each account needs a policy and each account can have its own policy, and therefore its own billing, or share a policy or something inbetween.
 Note though that one HVE account cannot have more than one policy – you cannot share billing across policies.

-The HVE billing policy assignement fly out
+The HVE billing policy assignement fly out when setting or changing the policy on an already created HVE account

 In the above screen I have no available policies, so there is nothing to select in the “Select billing policy” drop-down.
 The General tab contains the HVE settings and this I have covered elsewhere.
 In the event there is an issue with the billing policy then this will show an error state here as well.